Alluxio/alluxio/docs/en/api/POSIX-API.md

 ## Basic Setup

-The basic setup deploys deploys the standalone process.
+The basic setup deploys the standalone process.
 After reading the basic setup section, checkout fuse in worker setup [here](#fuse-on-worker-process) if it suits your needs.

 ### Mount Alluxio as a FUSE mount point